abhisack/abhisack.github.io/_posts/2015-01-24-possibilities-with-css-target-element.markdown

 comments: true
 ---

-Target pseudo element isn't just what it sounds like.
+Target pseudo [element](http://dev.w3.org/csswg/selectors-4/#the-target-pseudo) isn't just what it sounds like.
 You'd be amazed to get to know it's powers and what It can do.
 I've recently been hanging around codepen building some stuff with this super hacky element and it made my week.
 Actually my passion for hacking with target element grew after [Sara](https://twitter.com/SaraSoueidan) wrote an article [here](http://blogs.adobe.com/dreamweaver/2015/01/using-the-css-target-selector-to-create-javascript-less-ui-effects.html).
-Target enables you to go js-less to lessen burden on your webpages for good performences.
+Target enables you go js-less to lessen burden on your webpages for good performence.
+With it basic user interactions can be created very easily.
 I'm taking two theories here to explain how target element can be useful.

 1. "The goal is to have two apperences of a same element, first it's default apperence that's visible after the page loads and the other when the element is targeted(kinda awakened)"